 It makes you appreciate the system in Center City Philadelphia that much more — generally speaking, north–south streets numbered and east–west streets after trees.

-So… besides Madison, Jackson, Stevens, Lane, and Kinnear — are any other Seattle streets ripe for renaming?
+So… besides Madison, Jackson, Stevens, and Lane — are any other Seattle streets ripe for renaming?